function61/varasto/docs/concepts-ideas-architecture/index.md

   are working on currently!
 - You don't need to clone collections if all you want to do is view files (such as look at photo albums, listen to music or watch movies) - Varasto supports streaming too.
-- Works on Linux and Windows (mostly due to Go's awesomeness)
-- Integrity is the most important thing.
+- Data integrity is the most important thing.
 Hashes are verified on writing to disk and on reading from disk.
 There is also a scheduled job for checking integrity of your volumes.
 - Unified view of all of your data - never again have to remember which disk a particular thing was stored on!
 Got 200 terabytes of data spread across tens of disks?
 No problem!